Monday, 10 April 2017

 - Enforcing helmet laws would require levels of police activity that would be grossly disproportionate to any possible benefits.
 Conversely, unenforced helmet laws make no long-term difference to helmet use, and therefore cannot provide benefits in any case.

-- Road safety policies should prioritise measures that reduce the risks that deter people from cycling – traffic speeds, hostile roads and junctions, dangerous or irresponsible driving, and lorries – and offering quality cycle training for people of all ages, to give them the confidence and skills to ride safely on the roads.
+- Road safety policies should prioritise measures that reduce the risks that deter people from cycling – traffic speeds, hostile roads and junctions, dangerous or irresponsible driving, and lorries – and offering high quality cycle training for people of all ages, to give them the confidence and skills to ride safely on the roads.

 - Individuals should be free to make their own decisions about whether or not to wear helmets, with parents making these decisions in the case of younger children.
 Their decisions should be informed by clear information about the uncertainties over the benefits or otherwise of helmets.

-- Schools, employers and the organisers of non-sporting cycling events (e.g. sponsored rides) should not seek to impose helmet rules for their pupils, staff and participants respectively.
+- Schools, employers and the organisers of non-sporting cycling events (e.g. sponsored rides) should not impose helmet rules for their pupils, staff and participants respectively.
 These rules are not justified in terms of health and safety, they are likely to reduce both the numbers and the diversity of people who take part in cycling, and they may in some circumstances be illegal.

 - There is limited evidence on the risks involved in different types of off-road recreational cycling (from family riding to downhill mountain biking etc) and cycle sport.
 Likewise, evidence on the potential for helmet use to mitigate (or exacerbate) these risks is equally limited.
 These are in any case not matters for road safety policy.